JonasProgrammer/docker-machine-driver-hetzner/README.md

 #### Existing SSH keys

-When you specify the `--hetzner-existing-key-path` option, the driver will attempt to copy the `*(specified file name)*` and `*(specified file name).pub*` to the machine's store path.
+When you specify the `--hetzner-existing-key-path` option, the driver will attempt to copy `(specified file name)` and `(specified file name).pub` to the machine's store path.
 They public key file's permissions will be set according to your current `umask` and the private key file will have `600` permissions.

 When you additionally specify the `--hetzner-existing-key-id` option, the driver will not create an SSH key using the API